abyss-soft/Jump-component_to_third-party_resources/README.md

-# Jump-component_to_third-party_resources
+## The component is intended for transitions to third-party resources and sending analytics

-The component is intended for transitions to third-party resources.
+The component is intended for transitions to third-party resources (to stores) Provides protection against double clicks, following the link by pressing the scroll button and sending analytics